Surfing in Central America

 Playa Colorado (Nicaragua)

 A heavy, barreling A-frame beach break with fast lefts and rights.
 Offshore nearly all year and extremely consistent.
-One of the most powerful beach breaks in all of Central America, set on Nicaragua’s Pacific Ocean lands.
+Known for its barreling waves and big waves, Playa Colorado is one of the most powerful beach breaks in all of Central America, set on Nicaragua’s Pacific Ocean lands.

 Popoyo (Nicaragua)

 A user-friendly reef break offering long, rippable walls and occasional barrels.
 Works in all tides and swell sizes, making it a favourite for intermediates and up.
-Located on the Pacific Ocean, Popoyo is also near the Chacocente Wildlife Refuge, a protected area similar to a national park.
+Popoyo is renowned for its perfect waves and is located on the Pacific Ocean, near the Chacocente Wildlife Refuge, a protected area similar to a national park.

 Lance’s Left (Nicaragua)